This Is the Right Order to Apply Your Skin-Care Products

 You should apply sunscreen every day, not just when you’re purposefully basking in the sun’s glow.
 Judicious use of a broad-spectrum sunscreen with an SPF of 30 or higher is the last in your morning skin routine order—think of it like the armor you add before greeting your greatest foe: UV rays.

 If using sunscreen and moisturizer together seems like a lot of work, you’re in luck.
-There are many effective moisturizers with SPF that can help cut down on the number of steps in your skin care routine, Dr. Friedman says.
+There are many effective moisturizers with SPF that can help cut down on the number of steps in your skin-care routine, Dr. Friedman says.
+You can consider these sunscreen stick picks for easy application, too.

 Finish by showing love to your hands!
 Regularly applying hand cream can revive your dry skin, and using sunscreen can help you avoid age spots and skin cancer there.